jameslan/libxml2-wasm/docs/tutorial.md

 ## Import The Lib

+Now, let’s import the libxml2-wasm module.
-`libxml2-wasm` is an ES module, importing it are different between ES module and commonJS module.
+Since it’s an ES module,
+the import process differs between ES modules and CommonJS modules.

-### From ESM
+### From ES Module

 Import it directly.